 In case (i) the power consumption of the system during transmission was measured by varying the transmission power values from -10dbm to 14dbm in GFSK and OOK modulation.
 The packet size was 32 bytes and the transmission was repeated every second for both modulations.
 For a fixed transmission power, the amount of current drawn by the system remains constant even when varying the packet size and duty cycle.
 In fact, the variation of these parameters.
 The result of this test is represented in figure 5.
-As depicted in the result the usage of GFSK modulation resulted in a slightly higher power consumption by the system.
+As depicted the usage of GFSK modulation resulted in a slightly higher power consumption by the system.
 In case (ii) the power consumption of the system was measured by varying the packet size and the transmission period meanwhile keeping the transmission power constant at 14dbm.
 The radio was transmitting in GFSK modulation while the packet sizes that were tested were 5, 20 and 64 bytes with transmission duration of 2.96ms, 5.37ms and 12.39ms respectively.
 The transmission was repeated with periods of 500ms, 1s and 1.5s resulting in duty cycles of [0.592%, 1.074%, 2.47%], [0.296%, 0.537%, 1.23%] and [0.197, 0.358%, 0.826%] respectively for each packet size.
 Fig 6 shows the relationship between duty cycles and the average power consumption over different packet sizes.

 Figure 5.
-Transmitter power consumption under (a) OOK modulation (b) GFSK modulation
+Transmitter power consumption under (blue) OOK modulation (red) GFSK modulation

 Based on the results of the first test, the system was consuming 102mW when transmitting at 14dbm and 240 μW in the low power mode.
 The power consumption reported in this test is the average of the power consumption in the active and low power modes.
 As inferred from figure 6 the average power is directly related to the packet size and the duty cycle.
 As the size of packet increases the current drawn by the MCU and hence the energy consumption increases considerably.